R Advanced

 While transposing, you need to keep in mind the following things:

 1. By default, the t() function does not preserve the original data type of the data frame.
-If data types are mixed, t() will convert into character.
+If data types are mixed, t() will convert into a character.
 To fix this issue, we should use type.convert() or as.numeric() selectively to restore numeric types after transposition.

 2. We need to explicitly set column names using colnames(), setnames() (for data.table), or rename_with() (dplyr).